-Should you not be able to demonstrate sufficient knowledge and experience in the Units you have already been deemed Competent by another provider, AHSI will not award the RPL.
+Should you not be able to demonstrate sufficient knowledge and experience in the Units you are applying for, AHSI will not award the RPL.

-For more information about applying for RPL, contact the Course Co-ordinator or Academic and Placements Manager via the contact details listed at the front of this Handbook.
+For more information about applying for RPL, contact the Course Co-ordinator or Academic and workplacement Manager via the contact details listed at the front of this Handbook.